MelchizedekShah/Archinstaller/README.md

 # Archinstaller

-A bash script for automated Arch Linux installation, primarily designed for virtual machine deployments.
+A bash script for automated Arch Linux installation

 ## ⚠️ Warning